We may earn money or products from the companies mentioned in this post.

 Is a day trip from Lisbon to Sintra worth it?

 Determining whether a Sintra day trip from Lisbon is worth it really depends on the individual.
 If you hate crowds, it is certainly not for you, especially if you are traveling during the summer months.
 The town is beautiful as are its various attractions.
-I’ve heard many people say Sintra was the highlight of their Portugal trip.
-I did not have the same experience, mainly because I do not like crowds.
-It’s one of the many reasons we tend to travel off the grid or opt for road trips through less popular areas.
+The crowds can taint the experience.
+But there is so much history and beautiful scenery in Sintra that it is definitely worth a trip.

 Do you have questions about a Lisbon to Sintra day trip?
 We try to reply to all comments and we’d love to hear from you!
 Leave your thoughts in the comments below.